 ‘As someone who both lives and works in the Canons’ Cloister I know that Martin Ashley Architects’ refurbishment was undertaken with great skill as well as consummate and sensitive care, providing the perfect balance of modern living in a place of historic interest and importance.’

 Charlotte Manley LVO OBE, Chapter Clerk, St George’s Chapel, Windsor Castle

 ‘Martin Ashley Architects have worked alongside Historic Royal Palaces for several years to ensure a future for some of Britain’s most significant buildings.
 At Hampton Court Palace and Kew the practice continues to bring a responsible, scholarly and collaborative approach to historic building conservation.’

-Patricia Les, Head of Building Conservation at Historic Royal Palaces
+Patricia Les, Surveyor of the Fabric & Head of Building Conservation at Historic Royal Palaces

 ‘We consider Martin Ashley Architects to be one of the most professional and approachable practices in their field.
 Clients and contractors alike admire their attention to detail, innovative thinking and excellent back office support.
 Their collaborative approach also makes for successful and enjoyable working relationships.’

 Paul and Denese Webb, P Webb Roofing and Building Services